-Please Note: Limited seating available.
-An 80% refund will be issued if the participant cancels one week prior to the event.
-For cancellations made less than one week prior to the event, BRAHM will issue a refund IF the museum is able to fill the vacated spot.
+PLEASE NOTE: Limited seating available.
+An 80% refund will be issued if the participant cancels three weeks prior to the event.
+For cancellations made less than three weeks prior to the event, BRAHM will issue a refund IF the museum is able to fill the vacated spot.

 This workshop has limited tickets to ensure social distancing.
 Everyone will have their own table to work at, with plenty of space in between.
 People who share the same house may work at the same table.
 Masks are required.